Professor Keith Dowding

 Satisfaction with Public Services

-I have long been engaged with examining urban service-delivery (mostly with Peter John) and we have just completed a book manuscript Exits, Voices and Social Investment: Citizens' Responses to Public Services the empirics based on a five-year internet panel survey.
-This will be published by Cambridge University Press in 2012
+I have long been engaged with examining urban service-delivery (mostly with Peter John) our book Exits, Voices and Social Investment: Citizens' Responses to Public Services Cambridge: Cambridge University Press was published in 2012

-My book on the Philosophy and Methods of Political Science was published in 2016, with William Bosworth I am extending this worl on the methods of moral and political philosophy.
+My book The Philosophy and Methods of Political Science, London: Palgrave, came out in 2016 and with William Bosworth I am extending this worl on the methods of moral and political philosophy.

 David Monk ‘Non-Majoritarian Institutions’